Spring in Lisbon

-Jardim Botânico da Faculdade de Ciências - This garden is on the hill that houses Bairro Alto and Príncipe Real.
+- Jardim Botânico da Faculdade de Ciências - This garden is on the hill that houses Bairro Alto and Príncipe Real.
 If you peek through the lush vegetation and some strategic points of the garden, you can see the Castle of São Jorge.
-The first plants were put on earth in 1873 and the garden opened to the public five years later.
-It is a compact garden filled with lakes and waterfalls and plant species from around the world where there were Portuguese colonies.
+The first plants were put in the soil in 1873 and the garden opened to the public five years later.
+It is a compact garden filled with lakes and waterfalls and plant species from around the world, from countries with Portuguese colonies.

-Jardim Fundação Calouste Gulbenkian - Located in the heart of a business center of Lisbon this modern garden covers nearly 8 acres and was designed by Antonio Viana Barreto in 1957, having had a collaboration of Gonçalo Ribeiro Teles in the sixties.
-It's a pretty cool haven with a lake, stream, terraced garden, trails through woods and up an outdoor amphitheater in the evenings where you can see the hottest concerts and shows.
+- Jardim Fundação Calouste Gulbenkian - Located in the heart of a business center in Lisbon, this modern garden covers nearly 8 acres and was designed by Antonio Viana Barreto in 1957, with the collaboration of Gonçalo Ribeiro Teles in the sixties.
+It's a pretty cool haven with a lake, stream, terraced garden, trails through woods, and, upwards, an outdoor amphitheater where you can attend the hottest concerts and shows in the evenings.

-Jardim Botânico Tropical - This garden of 6 acres next to the Palácio de Belém ( Official Residence of the President) has over 400 species of plants.
-Opened to the public at this site in 1912 under the name of Garden or Garden of the Overseas Colonies because most plants came from former Portuguese colonies.
-It has a strong cientific inclination which means that inside the garden you can find a seed bank, greenhouses, laboratory in-vitro culture and a wood collection.
+- Jardim Botânico Tropical - This garden of 6 acres, next to the Palácio de Belém (the President’s Official Residence), has over 400 plant species.
+It opened to the public, at this location, in 1912 under the name of Garden of the Overseas Colonies as most plants came from former Portuguese colonies.
+It has a strong scientific purpose which means that inside the garden you can find a seed bank, greenhouses, a laboratory for in-vitro culture, and a wood collection.